In the mid-1960s, college basketball was still divided by barriers few were willing to challenge.

 It was a standard.

-Over 38 seasons, Haskins won 719 games, earned a national title, and built UTEP into a symbol of grit and opportunity.
-His players left with more than wins—they left with an identity shaped by accountability, loyalty, and belief.
+Over 38 seasons, Haskins won 719 games, captured a national championship, and built UTEP basketball into a program defined by toughness, opportunity, and pride.
+His players left with more than victories.
+They carried with them lessons in accountability, loyalty, discipline, and belief.

-In 1997, the Hall of Fame recognized what El Paso already knew:
+In 1997, the Naismith Memorial Basketball Hall of Fame recognized what El Paso had known for decades:

 Don Haskins changed the game.